 If you are currently enrolled in high school and would like to attend HTC, you have several options:

-The Post-Secondary Enrollment Options Program (PSEO) is the name of a law that enables high school students to take college or university courses.
+Post-Secondary Enrollment Options Program (PSEO): The name of a law that enables high school students to take college or university courses.
 Sometimes these courses are offered in the high school and sometimes students attend regular college or university courses.
 Credits can be applied toward high school graduation and can be applied to a college or university degree.
 The State of Minnesota pays the tuition and most fees.
 To be eligible to attend, students must meet admissions requirements for PSEO students.
-Some schools have special programs with other names such as “transitions” or “concurrent enrollment”, but they are all set up by law to “promote rigorous academic pursuits and to provide a wider variety or options to high school pupils.”

 Students may also enroll in courses on their own.
 In this case, students meet the regular admissions requirements, pay tuition and fees and register for courses at the college.